 First Aid Kit Packing List

-- Band-aids for the occasional blister from long walks.
-You can find normal band-aids even in the toiletry section of convenience stores but again, it's nice to have them already with you when you need them.
+- Band-aids: These are nice to have the occasional blister from long walks.
+While can find band-aids even in the toiletry section of convenience stores, it's nice to have them with you when you need them.

 - Anti-bacterial ointment, sanitizer, or other hand cleaners: It's always good to keep your hands clean, no matter where you are, but as you're coming from abroad and you won't be used to the germs in China, it's an even better idea.